landonma/Data-Management-Templates-Project/index.md

 The goal of this template is both to help research groups make concrete and specific decisions about data management practices, and to make it a living document that can be updated and consulted often.

-### Does my Data Management Plan Implementation need to be in GitHub?
+### Do I need to publish my documents using GitHub?

 No, it does not need to be in GitHub.
-There are a few reasons why we have decided to host this Data Management Plan Implementation Template in GitHub:
+There are a few reasons why we have decided to host these templates GitHub:
-- Because you can easily clone our template, edit it, and have a website with your Data Management Plan Implementation.
-Having a public Data Management Plan Implementation in the form of a website will help your research group because it will make your data management practices transparent, and because everybody in your research group will be able to consult them easily from wherever they are.
+- Because you can easily clone our templates, edit them, and have a website with your Data Management Plan Implementation.
+Having a public Data Management Plan Implementation or other documents in the form of a website will help your research group because it will make your practices transparent, and because everybody in your research group will be able to consult them easily from wherever they are.
 - Because it is a tool that many researchers are already familiar with.
 If you are not one of these researchers, we have created guidelines to help you through the process.
 - Because you can edit websites with Markdown.
 You do not need to know html or other programming languages.
 Markdown is generally intuitive and easy to learn for most researchers.
 We have also included a [few guidelines for Markdown editing](https://dmponline.dcc.ac.uk/) in this template, just in case.

 However, there are many reasons why GitHub may not be the right choice for a research project.
 This template is also accessible as a Word document, a pdf, and a LaTeX document.

+### Can I use Github without using Github Pages?
+Yes!
+Github Pages allows your documents to appear as webpages but simply hosting Github without pages also works.
+This maybe a better option if there are concerns about the privacy of your information.

-### Your template does not fit very well with my discipline.
+### Your templates does not fit very well with my discipline.

 Please, let us know!
 Write us an e-mail at [ResearchDataServices@oregonstate.edu](ResearchDataServices@oregonstate.edu) or open an issue.
-We may be able to improve the template in the future.
+We may be able to improve the templates in the future.

-This template can be changed as much as you need, so hopefully this will still be somewhat useful to help implement the Data Management Plan of your research project.
+These templates can be changed as much as you need, so hopefully this will still be somewhat useful to help implement create the documents for your research project.

-### What does DMP stand for?

-Data Management Plan

 ### What if I don't have a Data Management Plan?
 The assumption of this Data Management Plan Implementation Template is that you have a Data Management Plan that you want to implement.
 This is the case of many research projects because many funding agencies require data management plans to be submitted with grant proposals.
 But if this is not your case, you can still use this template!
 We actually really encourage you to do so.
 Go ahead and start editing!